amit280695/Renyi-Entropy-Analysis-of-angular-distribution-of-quasars-in-the-Gaia-unWISE-data/README.md

 Code 3 - (plot.ipynb)

-This code produces Figure .... in the paper by combining the results of codes 1 and 2.
+This code produces the figure, which shows the variation of Renyi entropy with comoving radial distance for different entropy orders, 1 to 5, for all three masked quasar samples and their randomized versions.

 ##################################################################################################################################################################################################